Field Dictionary

 - Acquisition: How the sample is acquired (e.g., in-situ, canister, remote sensing, etc.)

-- Conditioning: The most significant treatment step applied to the sample (e.g., gas chromatography, de-humidification, thermal desorption, etc.)
+- Conditioning: The most significant physical or chemical treatment step applied to the sample (e.g., gas chromatography, de-humidification, thermal desorption, chemical ionization, etc.)

 - Detection: The actual method of detection (e.g., mass spectrometry, PID sensor)